TREATMENT OF HERNIATED DISC

 The herniated disc can manifest as radiating pain in the back or also from the neck to a limb.
-The person with the herniated disc may feel paresthesia or tingling on the part of the arms or legs.
-Loss of impulsive strength in the arms or legs is also part of the signs of the hernia.
+The person with a herniated disc may feel paresthesia or tingling on the part of the arms or legs.
+Loss of impulsive strength in the arms or legs is also part of the signs of hernia.
 You may even feel a strong pain when rejecting stool.

 A herniated disc may appear frequently during imaging such as MRI or Magnetic Resonance Imaging or CT or CT scan.
 But no matter the type of examination, it shows no symptoms and it shows according to the age of each person.
-However, the herniated disc can lead to mild or even disabling pain.
+However, a herniated disc can lead to mild or even disabling pain.
 The movement makes the pain more intense and it comes from the effort or effusion forward, sneezing or coughing.

 The pain is related not only to the hernified disc, but also to the root of the affected nerve.
 It is also possible to feel pain throughout the nerve path.
-Herniated discs that have appeared in the lower back, for example, usually leads to sciatica.
+Herniated discs that appear in the lower back, for example, usually lead to sciatica.
 It is pain in the sciatic nerve and continues to the lower legs.
 A herniated disc located on the neck causes pain in the brain, then on the arms and hands.
 Radiated pain can also appear in one place and move to other places such as in the path of a nerve.

 The herniated disc can also cause numbness and weakness in the muscle.
 Strong pressure on the nerve root can cause the lower limb to paralyze.
 The disc can affect the spinal cord and subsequently paralyze the legs.
 When the pain reaches the caudony, it will cause the loss of control of the intestines and bladder.
 In case these signs appear, it is advisable to immediately consult a attending physician.

-Factors leading to herniated disc
+Factors leading to herniated discs

-The hernia can come from many factors such as the loss of tone, elasticity and height of the spine.
+The hernia can come from many factors such as loss of tone, elasticity and height of the spine.
 It can be: